Income Tax Withholding

 Don't send a paper Form 910 if you report your "zero" withholding online.

-To determine your correct withholding tax period for EFT, credit/debit card, e-check, or Form 910 payment, refer to the following charts on pages 9 and 10 in A Guide to Idaho Income Tax Withholding:
+To determine your correct withholding tax period for EFT, credit/debit card, e-check, or Form 910 payment, refer to the following charts in A Guide to Idaho Income Tax Withholding:

 - Payment Due Date Tables

 - Split-monthly Tax Period Chart (effective through Dec.
 31, 2013)